sshfortress/sshfortress/README.md

 * [Video](#Video)

 ## Product_introduction
-The sshfortress fortress machine integrates various functions such as operation and maintenance identity authentication, account management and control, and system operation audit.
+The ssh fortress machine integrates various functions such as operation and maintenance identity authentication, account management and control, and system operation audit.
 Based on the implementation of the protocol **Reverse Proxy**, the data flow of the SSH, SCP, and SFTP protocols is recorded through **Reverse Proxy**.
 Unified operation and maintenance entrances, unified permissions between users and hosting accounts to prevent internal data leakage.

 ## Features
 The bastion machine has functions such as operation audit, authority management and control, safety certification, and efficient operation and maintenance.Power group management: Establish authorization management of personnel responsibilities and resource allocation according to personnel, departmental organizations, and resource groups.